Buffett move may rescue August for some hedge funds

-Buffett's $5 billion (3 billion pounds) investment in Bank of America Corp sparked a rally in financial stocks on Thursday, prompting speculation that many portfolios will benefit.
+Buffett's $5 billion investment in Bank of America Corp (BAC.N) sparked a rally in financial stocks on Thursday, prompting speculation that many portfolios will benefit.

-Paulson's Advantage portfolios, battered for weeks by bets on Citigroup, Bank of America and Hewlett Packard, sank further into the red during the first three weeks of August.
+Paulson's Advantage portfolios, battered for weeks by bets on Citigroup (C.N), Bank of America and Hewlett Packard (HPQ.N), sank further into the red during the first three weeks of August.
 Through last Friday, the Advantage Plus fund was off about 39 percent this year, two people familiar with the numbers said.

 Although Paulson had sold off a large portion of his Bank of America holdings in recent months, he still ranks as one of the bank's 20 largest shareholders; the stock's strong rise Thursday was no doubt welcome.